babel/website/docs/usage.md

 ## Polyfill

+> 🚨 As of Babel 7.4.0, this package has been deprecated in favor of directly including `core-js/stable` (to polyfill ECMAScript features) and `regenerator-runtime/runtime` (needed to use transpiled generator functions):
+> ```js
+> import "core-js/stable";
+> import "regenerator-runtime/runtime";
+> ```

 The [@babel/polyfill](polyfill.md) module includes [core-js](https://github.com/zloirock/core-js) and a custom [regenerator runtime](https://github.com/facebook/regenerator/blob/master/packages/regenerator-runtime/runtime.js) to emulate a full ES2015+ environment.

-This means you can use new built-ins like `Promise` or `WeakMap`, static methods like `Array.from` or `Object.assign`, instance methods like `Array.prototype.includes`, and generator functions (provided you as the [regenerator](plugin-transform-regenerator.md) plugin).
+This means you can use new built-ins like `Promise` or `WeakMap`, static methods like `Array.from` or `Object.assign`, instance methods like `Array.prototype.includes`, and generator functions (when used alongside the regenerator plugin).
 The polyfill adds to the global scope as well as native prototypes like `String` in order to do this.

 For library/tool authors this may be too much.
 If you don't need the instance methods like `Array.prototype.includes` you can do without polluting the global scope altogether by using the [transform runtime](plugin-transform-runtime.md) plugin instead of `@babel/polyfill`.